What is a manufacturing technician?

-A Manufacturing Technician Level 1© (MT1) operates precision machinery, systems and processes.
-Typical skills expected in these positions usually includes: CAD skills, computer controlled machine programming, precision measurement, process and machine trouble-shooting, problem-solving, machine maintenance and proficient use of diagnostic and statistical tools.
-These positions generally describe someone who has enough broad-based knowledge about a multi-step process to successfully trouble-shoot and solve problems beyond the scope of typical “machine operators.”
-These positions may also describe someone charged with developing/refining prototype fabrication methods for new products.
+A Manufacturing Technician operates precision machinery, systems, and processes.
+Typical skills expected in these positions usually include: CAD skills, computer controlled machine programming, precision measurement, process and machine trouble-shooting, problem-solving, machine maintenance and proficient use of diagnostic and statistical tools.
+Manufacturing Technicians have enough broad-based knowledge about a multi-step process to successfully troubleshoot and solve problems beyond the scope of typical “machine operators.”

 The Manufacturing Technician Level 1 (MT1) certification program was developed to meet the growing employment demands of the manufacturing industry.
 The MT1 program addresses the core industry-wide skills standards required for skilled production occupations in all sectors of manufacturing.

 The purpose of the MT1 certification program is to document individuals’ mastery of the critical competencies required for modern manufacturing production and production-related occupations.